vorexfaiq/atom-armv7l/README.md

 - After building and launching Atom I got white screen, developer tools and string where I can type.
 Where is interface?

 It looks like Atom packages that are normally downloaded during install are missing.
 You will need to launch Atom for first time, to let it create the profile folder (~/.atom), then, move atom.firstboot.sh to your ready Atom folder with binaries (e.g ~/atom/app/atom-1.15.0-armv7l/) and launch it.
-This script will reinstall all default packages.
+This script will reinstall all defaul

-If you're unable to build it on your machine, report error to the issues or write to my email in my profile for armv7l prebuilt binaries.

 - When I launch Atom, I got succesfull launch, but tree-view package throw error on start and didn't launch.
 How to fix it and launch tree-view package?

 Latest versions of tree-view package works only with the newest versions of Atom.
 Our Atom version (1.15.0) works only with tree-view 0.214.1 (this version will be installed after executing atom.firstboot.sh).
 So you can have troubles with it only if you updated tree-view package.
-To get working tree-view package back, open terminal in your atom binaries directory (e.g if you just compiled it `cd ~/atom/out/atom-1.15.0-armv7l/`) and complete follwoing commands in terminal: `./resources/app/apm/bin/apm uninstall tree-view` wait for succesfull uninstal, then `./resources/app/apm/bin/apm install tree-view@0.214.1`.
+To get working tree-view package back, open terminal in your atom binaries directory (e.g if you just now compiled it `cd ~/atom/out/atom-1.15.0-armv7l/`) and complete following commands in terminal: `./resources/app/apm/bin/apm uninstall tree-view` wait for successfull uninstal, then `./resources/app/apm/bin/apm install tree-view@0.214.1`.
 ## License

 [MIT](https://github.com/atom/atom/blob/master/LICENSE.md)